giantswarm/docs/sources/reference/ls.md

 You get a table-like output of your applications.
 Here is an example:

-    2 apps available:
+    2 applications available:

-    app              env  company  created              status
+    application      environment  created              status
-    graphhopper-cgn  dev  marian   2014-12-09 11:07:45  up
+    graphhopper-cgn  marian/dev   2014-12-09 11:07:45  up
-    twofishes        dev  marian   2014-12-18 06:43:11  down
+    twofishes        marian/dev   2014-12-18 06:43:11  down

 The columns in detail:

- * `app`: The application name as defined in your application configuration
+ * `application`: The application name as defined in your application configuration
- * `env`: The environment name the application is running in
+ * `environment`: The environment name the application is running in
- * `company`: The company owning the environment and thus the application
  * `created`: The UTC date and time when the application has been created
  * `status`: The overall status of the application